• Share this on:

 Last updated:

-If you want to build a successful business relationship with a European buyer, your ability to properly calculate the cost-price of your apparel items is crucial.
-Only when you understand every cost item that is involved in making an apparel item can you manage production efficiently and negotiate a profitable deal with a buyer.
-This report explains how you can choose the most suitable calculation method for your business and correctly calculate costs yourself.
+You can only build a successful business relationship with a European buyer if you can calculate the cost price of your apparel items.
+Understanding every cost involved allows you to manage production efficiently and negotiate good deals with buyers.
+This document guides you through selecting the most suitable calculation method for your business and correctly calculating costs yourself.

 Disclaimer

-This study (and the accompanying calculation-sheet) uses practical examples to explain how to calculate costs.
-They should be considered as such, examples only.
-Costs in your factory will differ from the examples presented in this study.
-Some cost items that occur in your factory may be missing in this study and the accompanying sheet.
-When calculating costs for a real production order, always use accurate company data.
-CBI is not responsible or liable in any manner for any outcomes that are the result of using this study or the accompanying calculation-sheet.
+This study and the accompanying calculation sheet in the annex use examples to explain how to calculate costs.
+Be aware that costs in your factory will differ from the examples in this study.
+Some cost items that occur in your factory may not be present in this study or the accompanying sheet.
+Always use accurate company data when calculating costs for real production orders.
+CBI is not responsible or liable for any outcomes that are the result of using this study or the accompanying calculation sheet.

-1. Why is cost-price calculation important for the continuity of your business?
+1. Why is good cost-price calculation so important?

-Please note that ‘regularly’ means weekly, or preferably daily, not once every season.
-There was a time in the apparel industry when you could confirm the cost price of an order for a period of six months or longer, but that time is over.
-If you do not review your cost items regularly, you may face unexpected price increases and make a loss on your order.
-When you monitor your costs regularly you will come well-prepared to any negotiation with a buyer and prevent difficult discussions later during production.
+Note that ‘regularly’ means weekly or even daily – not just once per season.
+There was a time in the apparel industry when you could lock in the cost price of an order for six months or more, but those days are gone.
+Failing to review your cost factors regularly may lead to unexpected price increases and potential losses on your order.
+Monitor your costs often and you will be well-prepared for negotiations with buyers.
+It also helps prevent difficult discussions during production.

 Figure 1: Rising shipping costs have made many buyers looking for alternative sourcing destinations